marianafpereira/DevOps-23-24-JPE-1231845/README.md

 13. Community and Support: Information about the Mercurial community, how to get support, and where to find additional resources for learning Mercurial.

 ### Utilizing Mercurial for the Assignment Objectives
-To accomplish the same objectives as presented in this assignment using Mercurial, one would follow a similar workflow with some differences in commands and concepts:
+To accomplish the same objectives as presented in this assignment using Mercurial, first you will need to install [Mercurial](https://www.mercurial-scm.org/downloads).
+And then follow a similar workflow with some differences in commands and concepts:
 1. Repository Initialization: To initialize a Mercurial repository, use hg init instead of git init.
   ```bash
     hg init